 This is key, since magnets composed of atomically thin van der Waals materials can typically only be controlled at extremely cold temperatures, making them difficult to deploy outside a laboratory.

-The researchers used pulses of electrical current to switch the direction of the 's magnetization at room temperature.
+The researchers used pulses of electrical current to switch the direction of the device's magnetization at room temperature.
 Magnetic switching can be used in computation, the same way a transistor switches between open and closed to represent 0s and 1s in binary code, or in computer memory, where switching enables data storage.
 The research is published in Nature Communications.

 To read more, click here.